-Make sure to stand at a reasonable distance from the elevator to allow exiting passengers to safely disembark the elevator before entering one.
+Make sure to stand reasonably from the elevator to allow exiting passengers to safely disembark the elevator before entering one.
 Waiting for your turn can also help avoid clogging up the elevator cars or getting stuck between the elevator doors.

 When the elevator stops and people are getting off, make sure you assess the situation before joining them.
-Oftentimes, an elevator can reach its full capacity, which can lead to breakdowns and unfortunate situations you don’t want to be part of.
+Often, an elevator can reach its full capacity, leading to breakdowns and unfortunate situations you don’t want to be part of.
 The closing doors can also be a concerning risk for individuals in an overcrowded elevator.
 Wait for the next car rather than heading into an overly crowded one.

 When the elevator doors are closing, it is important that you don’t run to catch the elevator, as you can risk your limb getting caught in the closing doors, which can result in injuries.

 A lot of people cramped in an elevator can put passenger safety at risk during disembarkation if people are not careful.
-You mustn’t push your way through the people to exit an elevator, as this can lead to elevator-related accidents.
-Ask the people politely to make way for you to safely disembark, and if you require support, you can hold on to the railings in the elevator or its side.
+It would help if you didn’t push your way through the people to exit an elevator, as this can lead to elevator-related accidents.
+Ask the people politely to make way for you to disembark safely, and if you require support, you can hold on to the railings in the elevator or its side.

 In movies, when an emergency like this arises, the protagonist climbs through the ceiling and the elevator wall to reach their destination.
-Remember, these are movies, and in real life, you should consider waiting for the professionals to arrive to assist you.
+Remember, these are movies, and in real life, you should consider waiting for professionals to assist you.

-It may seem that the professionals are taking their time, but it is the tense situation that warrants such thinking.
-So remain calm at all times, ensure other elevator passengers are calm too and ride through this “waiting game.”
+It may seem that the professionals are taking their time, but the tense situation warrants such thinking.
+So remain calm at all times, ensure other elevator passengers are quiet, and ride through this “waiting game.”

-Building owners are responsible for maintaining their elevators and ensuring all safety measures are in place to avoid any cases of negligence.
+Building owners are responsible for maintaining their elevators and ensuring all safety measures are in place to avoid any negligence cases.

 Here are some tips that building owners should follow to avoid any elevator-related accidents:

-Always hire a qualified elevator company to carry out regular maintenance and provide elevator repair services.
+Always hire a qualified elevator company to perform regular maintenance and repair services.

-Ensure elevator safety signs for freight elevators, elevator shafts, emergency operations, and others.
+Ensure elevator safety signs for freight elevators, elevator shafts, and emergency operations.

 Make sure the emergency stairs are open at all times without any obstacles obstructing passage to allow people to use the stairs in case of disruption of electrical services, which can bring an elevator to a halt.

-For more detailed tips, make sure to visit the Elevator Escalator Safety Foundation for standard elevator rules.
+For more detailed tips, visit the Elevator Escalator Safety Foundation for standard elevator rules.
 These tips cannot guarantee your safety in the case of an elevator accident.
-If you received injuries from an elevator accident, contact us at (213) 596-9642 for a free consultation as you may be eligible for compensation.
+If you received injuries from an elevator accident, contact us at (213) 596-9642 for a free consultation, as you may be eligible for compensation.